OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Apr/Governance/The-Truth-about-suffering-a-cyber-attack.md

 zoom_link    :
 ---

-## About this session
-- a cyber attack
-- Get a first-hand viewpoint from one of the UK's leading MSP, VAR, Solutions Providers and Support Organisations.

 ## In this session we will focus on what really happens when your business suffers a cyberattack

 Get an honest understanding of: